Owyhee Mountains

 The southern tip Quicksilver Mountain viewed from the main peak.

-The Owyhee Mountains are a mountain range in Owyhee County, Idaho and Malheur County, Oregon.
+The Owyhee Mountains are a mountain range in the western United States, located in Owyhee County, Idaho, and Malheur County, Oregon.

 Mahogany Mountain and the associated volcanic craters of the Lake Owyhee volcanic field are in the Owyhee Mountains of Oregon just east of the Owyhee Reservoir on the Owyhee River.

-The southeastern end of the range including the old mining area west of Silver City is referred to as the Silver City Range.
-About 8.3 km west of Silver City is the De Lamar ghost town in Jordan Creek below the mine workings on De Lamar Mountain to the south.
+The southeastern end of the range in Idaho, including the old mining area west of Silver City, is referred to as the Silver City Range.
+About 5 mi west of Silver City is the De Lamar ghost town in Jordan Creek below the mine workings on De Lamar Mountain to the south.
 The area was active in the late 1880s.
-In the 1970s mining began again with the development of open pit silver–gold mines on De Lamar Mountain.
+In the 1970s, mining began again with the development of open pit silver–gold mines on De Lamar Mountain.